 IWC – iShares Micro-Cap ETF

 IWC seeks to track the Russell Microcap Index, which sounds nice, but this is simply the smallest 1,000 stocks in the Russell 2,000 Index.
 Thus, by definition, these are not true micro caps, so the fund skews more toward small caps.
+Ideally we're looking for a weighted average market cap below about $300 million for true micro caps.
+The weighted average market cap of IWC is $750 million.

 Moreover, this pseudo-micro-cap exposure comes at a relatively high cost of 0.60%, so we're paying much more for exposure that's not really what we're aiming for.
 In short, I'd rather just hold a cheaper, more liquid, “normal” small cap value fund.